 Both creating awareness, creating consideration and being able to shop.

 Yeah.
-Yeah, no, I’m just saying from mental availability, it is not just television driven 30 second or IPO incrementally, but it is actually being seen on digital platforms consistently on, to a certain core of audiences it is that.
-And physical availability is not being available on marketplaces or in stores, but is actually being available online and being your stores and your products and you are available online.
+Yeah, no, I’m just saying from mental availability, it is not just television driven 30 second or IPO incrementally, but it is actually being seen on digital platforms consistently on to a certain core of audiences, it is that.
+And physical availability is not being available on marketplaces or in stores, but is actually being available on online and being your stores and your products and you are available online.
 So it’s very, and I think where traditional marketers are stuck in the, say TV first thinking of these models and the new guys are stuck in the extreme end of like I will use digital.
 A combination of that is omni.

 Yeah.
 But they’re just acquiring some of them and trying to, it’s almost a version of delegating digital to the newest brand manager of sorts.
 They’re still not serious, I feel, but they’re creating a flank and some sort of a learning agenda rather than like going all in.
 But I think, as I said, the user is looking for new brands, new spaces willing to try, but scalability is, discoverability is a challenge from a user point of view.
 And scalability is a challenge from the D2C’s point of view, you don’t change their methods.

 See the thing is that you can, and I think whether it is YouTube or any AVOD, right?
 People are watching content on big screens.
 That is a new reality.
 So, if something is wrong, it’s wrong with your communication, the platforms are there, all the mediums.
 There’s digital outdoor which is available a lot more.
 There is this connected TV which is on OTT and YouTube on big screens in a big way.
-And if not, you can use at least a combination of two mediums, but one of the two mediums has to be digital.
-And we see that if you do a, if you optimize digital at four plus at a minimum, it’s right, significantly goes up.
+And if not, you can use at least a combination of two mediums, but one of the two mediums has to be digital and ideally video.
+And we see that if you optimize digital at four plus at a minimum, it’s right, significantly goes up.

 And four classes is actually good even for TV.
 What you just said, that there are these thumb rules, which have been established for TV over a period of time.

-Funders verbalize, even for performance marketing you all the time hear this question on how performance marketing as it is sealing.
+Founders verbalize, even for performance marketing, you all the time hear this question on how performance marketing as it is sealing.
 I’m not able to understand why I’m not able to get an increased number of footfalls, it’s not delivering any more for me with performance marketing.